Redefining Pregnancy & Postpartum Care: A Denver Postpartum Therapist's Perspective

 Self-care shifts into survival mode.

 Between exhaustion, a heavier mental load, and juggling multiple roles, self-care often becomes a just-get-through-the-day kind of thing.
+And that matters because a depleted mom is a mom who needs support, not less of it.

 All of these realities make emotional support (not just logistical support) so important.
 Second-time moms deserve space to process, feel, and be cared for.
 That’s where therapeutic, creative support can make such a difference.
 Working with someone who understands the emotional landscape of pregnancy and postpartum, like a postpartum therapist in Denver, can help you navigate this transformative time.